Nationalists march in Poland amid border crisis with Belarus

 People are also reading…

-“We Thank the Defenders of Poland’s Borders,” said one banner seen in Warsaw, which is 250 kilometers (155 miles) west of Kuznica.
-Traditional patriotic music, some of which was banned while Poland was part of the Soviet bloc, also was played.
+With the EU weighing new sanctions on Belarus over the border issue, Lukashenko threatened Thursday to cut off Russian natural gas supplies to Europe that pass through a pipeline in his country.
+“I would recommend the Poles, Lithuanians and other brainless people to think before they talk,” he said.

-Warsaw’s liberal mayor and courts had banned the march, but right-wing authorities in the national government overrode the order and gave the gathering the status of a state ceremony.
+Warsaw’s liberal mayor and courts had banned the march, which celebrates Poland's statehood, but right-wing authorities in the national government overrode the order and gave the gathering the status of a state ceremony.

 The government's support for the far-right leaders of the march underlined how Poland’s right-wing ruling party wants their support.
 It also is engaged in a political fight with the EU over Polish changes to the country's judiciary, viewed in Brussels as an erosion of democratic norms, along with rhetoric seen as discriminatory to LGBT groups.

-In 2017, the Independence march drew tens of thousands and included white nationalist and anti-Semitic slogans.
-Yet the following year, which was the centennial of Poland regaining its statehood, the president and prime minister and other leaders marched along the same route as the nationalists.
+In 2017, the parade drew tens of thousands and included white nationalist and anti-Semitic slogans.
+Yet the following year, the president and prime minister and other leaders marched along the same route as the nationalists.

 In seeking to ban the march, Mayor Rafal Trzaskowski, an opposition figure, argued that Warsaw, which was razed by Nazi Germany during World War II, is “no place to propagate slogans that have all the hallmarks of fascist slogans.”